 In 1952 he joins the evening class of drawing at the Academy Silvio Bicchi.

 In 1956 During the war of the Suez Canal, he repatriates all his family to Italy.
 He then settled in Antignano a Livorno suburb in the Tuscan region.

-His artistic activity is spread on so many continents with over 300 personal exhibitions in museums and galleries.
+From 1960 until he passed on April 12, 2021, Daniel’s spread his artistic activity on so many continents with over 300 personal exhibitions in museums and galleries.
 For instance, he produced dozens of personal anthologies and retrospectives.
 He also painted several large murals and panels in train stations, universities, prisons, and hospitals.